sonic-net/DASH/dash-pipeline/README-saithrift.md

       ptf                 - DASH tests using PTF with saithrift
 ```
 ## saithrift Python client modules
 Here are the detailed contents of `DASH/dash-pipeline/SAI/rpc/usr/local/lib/python3.8/site-packages/sai_thrift`.
-You need to utilize the APIs and constants to write saithrift tests in PTF or Pytest.
+You need to utilize the APIs and constants inside these modules, to write saithrift tests in PTF or Pytest.

-When writing tests using particular SAI tables or attributes, use you editor to search the Python modules below to find functions, structures, attributes etc.
+When writing tests using particular SAI tables or attributes, use your editor to search the Python modules below to find functions, structures, attributes etc. See [Walk-through example of finding saithrift module entities](#walk-through-example-of-finding-saithrift-module-entities) in the next section.

 >**Note:** These artifacts are generated via the `make sai-thrift-server` target, they are not stored in the DASH repo.
 ```